merlinkv/ZX_Multiface_3_Enhanced/README.md

 - PCB designed to put inside a printed 3D case.
 - Kempston Joystick interface (can be enabled or disabled)

+# NOTES:

-NOTES: If you want to use the MF3 with a Gotek you must change the next lines in the FF.config file
+If you want to use the MF3 with a Gotek you must change the next lines in the **FF.cfg** file

 Rotational offset of disk after a track change
 instant: No rotation during track change